-Backup and Restore
+lackup and Restore

-A

-Are you sure to restore coming?
+Are you sure to restore config?

-Yes No
+Yes

-- No te:
+Note:

-• It will take a moment to restore the config uration.
-Wait without any operat
+• It will take a moment to restore the con figuration.
+Wait without any operation.

-• To avoid any damage, do not power down the switch while the switch is be
+• To avoid any damage, do not power do wn the switch while the switch is being restored.

-• After being restored, the current configura ation of the switch will be lost.
+• After being restored, the current config guration of the switch will be lost.